braticpetar/glina/README.md

 # Glina

 ## Summary
 Glina is an OpenGL build system for Linux.
 It is used as a starting point while following the [learnopengl.com](https://learnopengl.com/) tutorials.
-It is based off of ["Writing a build system under Linux"](https://learnopengl.com/demo/autotools_tutorial.txt) article, but with a few adjustments to handle issues with GLAD:
+It is based off of ["Writing a build system under Linux"](https://learnopengl.com/demo/autotools_tutorial.txt) article, but with few adjustments to handle issues with GLAD:

 - Added `AC_PROG_CC` in `configure.ac` -> makes C compiler available to compile glad.c
 - Enabled `subdir-objects` in `Makefile.am` -> so it can support source files that are in subdirectories